Opening Day: Jun 25, 2021, 11am–6pm

-Donna Huanca presents a series of new work commissioned by Ballroom Marfa in her exhibition ESPEJO QUEMADA.
+Donna Huanca presents a series of new works commissioned by Ballroom Marfa in her exhibition ESPEJO QUEMADA.
 Huanca creates experiential installations that incorporate paintings, sculptures, video, scent and sound.
 The profound experiences and memories of Huanca’s first visit to Marfa in 2005 inspired the work in the exhibition.
 The artworks draw on visual, cultural, and mythological cues informed by feminism, decolonialism and the artist’s personal and familial histories, while simultaneously engaging with the biodiversity, geology, and dark skies of Far West Texas.
 The sky was particularly striking for Huanca–animated with cosmic and extraterrestrial forces while also revealing the natural rhythms of the sun and moon.

 ESPEJO QUEMADA is curated by Daisy Nam, Ballroom Marfa curator.